speps/speps.github.io/content/articles/torus-trooper-part3.md

 Finally, I decided I would just reuse the lexer base code from the expression parser and made it output XML events like SAX parser but all at once as an array.
 I only needed to parse XML files, and they were quite simple anyway so it worked out perfectly.

-I was finally able to load the BulletML XML files without any dependencies, no DUB package or .dll/.lib from the original code.
+I was finally able to load the BulletML XML files without any dependencies, no external DUB package or .dll/.lib from the original code.

 ## Modern OpenGL